section-engineering-education/engineering-education/articles/wireless-mobile-networking/index.md

 [Recently](https://www.dailymail.co.uk/news/article-8929247/China-launches-worlds-6G-experimental-satellite.html), on the 6th of November, 2020, China successfully deployed an experimental 6G research satellite into space.

-6G's frequency band will be deployed on the terahertz spectrum.
-Terahertz waves are advantageous for transferring data, and can reach speeds up to 50GBps.
+6G’s frequency band will be deployed on the terahertz spectrum.
+Terahertz waves are useful for transferring data, and can reach speeds up to 50GBps.

-This experimental satellite is thus designed to test terahertz wave technologies in orbit.
-Terahertz waves (or THz waves) can be  challenging to work with since no other networking generation has been deployed on the THz spectrum.
-Thus to achieve this it may need a new line-up of communication equipments, a stable networking infrastructure and a sustainable system to handle 6G connectivity.
+This experimental satellite is designed to test terahertz wave technologies in orbit.
+Terahertz waves (or THz waves) can be a challenge to work with since we haven't deployed any other networking generation on the THz spectrum.
+Therefore to achieve this it may require a new line-up of communication equipment, a stable networking infrastructure, and a sustainable system to handle the 6G connectivity.

 These waves may disperse and scatter during long range transmission.
-They can also be absorbed by clouds, fogs and it is difficult for them to penetrate through metal surfaces.
-The hardware required to cope up with these problems are not economical, so it may be an hinderance for 6G to be publicly available.
-It is expected to hit the markets by 2030.
+Clouds, fogs can also absorb them and it is difficult for them to penetrate through metal surfaces.
+The hardware required to cope up with these problems is not economical, so it may be a hinderance for 6G to be publicly available.
+It’s expected to hit the markets by 2030.

 ### R&D at its best
 The pace at which technology is developing is mind blowing.
 Yesterday's innovations are already considered obsolete today.
 Just about 10 years ago, the first iPhone was introduced, and mobile networking was barely useable.

 Fast forward to today, and almost every task can be done online using a mobile device.
 The pandemic has reiterated the widely accepted fact that modern day technology depends largely on the use of mobile networking.

+### Conclusion
 As discussed in this article, research and development is ongoing in the networking industry, and with every passing day, we are inching closer to 7G being a reality.
 Seeking the next best thing has always been the human mentality.

-Humans’ thirst to build something new and the urge to reach for unbelievable heights is unending.
+Humans’ thirst to build something new and the urge to reach towards unbelievable heights is unending.
 So buckle up and stay on the lookout for more technological breakthroughs that are certainly to come.

 ##### ADDITIONAL RESOURCES
 [**Wikipedia | Mobile Networks**](https://en.wikipedia.org/wiki/Cellular_network)